 Original Research Article

-Soil Organic Carbon, Cation Exchange Capacity,and Maize (Zea mays) Response to Biochar and Nitrogen Fertilizer Amendments.
+Soil Organic Carbon, Cation Exchange Capacity and Maize (Zea mays) response to Biochar and Nitrogen Fertilizer Amendments.

 ABSTRACT

-Biochar, a rich carbon source, has a significant effect in increasing soil fertility and soil chemical properties.
-The experiment was carried out to study the effects of biochar and nitrogen fertilizer on soil organic carbon (OC), cation exchange capacity (CEC), and maize performance.
-The trial was a 3 × 4 factorial experiment arranged in a Randomized Complete Block Design (RCBD) with three levels of biochar (0, 2.5, and 5 t/ha) and four levels of urea fertilizer (0, 40, 80, 120 kg N / ha) replicated three times.
+Biochar, a rich carbon source has a significant effect in increasing soil fertility and soil chemical properties.
+The experiment was carried out to study the effects of biochar and nitrogen fertilizer on soil organic carbon (OC), cation exchange capacity (CEC) and maize performance.
+The trial was laid out in 3 × 4 factorial experiment arranged in a Randomized Complete Block Design (RCBD) with three levels of biochar (0, 2.5 and 5 t/ha) and four levels of urea fertilizer (0, 40, 80, 120 kg N / ha) replicated three times.
 Data collected were analyzed using the General Linear Model SAS software at p≤0.05.
 Means were separated using the Duncan Multiple Range Test (DMRT).
 Study results showed that the application of biochar significantly increased CEC but did not alter OC significantly.
-Biochar application had no effect on plant height, stover, and grain yield of maize.
-Nitrogen fertilizer application however had a significant effect on plant height, stover, and grain yield of maize.
+Biochar application had no effect on plant height, stoverand grain yield of maize.
+Nitrogen fertilizer application however had a significant effect on plant height, stover and grain yield of maize.
 5 tons of biochar with 120 kg of N fertilizer are therefore recommended for farmers in Minna to have an appreciable grain yield of maize.
-However, more long-term and higher rates of biochar application should be investigated to better understand the potential effect of biochar on soil properties and plant characteristics.
+However, higher rates of biochar application should be investigated to better understand the potential effect of biochar on soil properties and plant characteristics.

 Keywords: Biochar, Fertilizer, Organic carbon, Cation Exchange Capacity, Plant growth and Yield